Navigating the Legislative Process

 Links to articles with specific tools can be found at the end of this page, but first, a few things to remember.

-It takes time to change a law or get a new one passed and it should.
+It takes time to change a law or get a new one passed.
 Most of the time, that is a comforting truth.
 By and large, things in Connecticut work pretty well.
-If it's not broken, don't fix it.
-Any change in the rules we live by should be thoughtfully considered and receive lots of public input before it is implemented.
+If it’s not broken, don’t fix it.
+Any change in the rules we live by should be thoughtfully considered, receive lots of public input, and be fine-tuned before it is passed.
 The law of unintended consequences is more powerful than any state or federal statute.

-If you do this right, it will be the beginning of a long-term relationship.
-Even if you win this one vote this time, chances are you (or someone else on your issue) will be back again next year.
+If you do this right, this will be the beginning of a long-term relationship.
+Even if you win this one vote this one time, chances are you (or someone else on your issue) will be back again in the future.
 Legislators and staff are eager to get your input.
-Don't burn bridges.
+Don’t burn bridges.
 Be as helpful as possible.
 Use all your listening skills.
 You will pass more bills with honey than with vinegar.

 - Consider the prevailing climate - In a time of severe budget deficits, expensive programs are unlikely to pass.
 Election years have their own karma.